Recent Posts

 7:00 AM

-With this report, we update our data-driven Kalinowski Casual Dining Index for Q4 to +2.7%.
-This is the one-year figure, lapping the -18.9% number from Q4 2020, the +35.8% figure from Q4 2021, and the +6.3% figure from Q4 2022.
-On a four-year (pre-pandemic) basis, the Kalinowski Casual Dining Index for Q4 is at +17.4%.
-These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during October, November, and December.
+With this report, we update our data-driven Kalinowski Quick-Service Other Index for Q4 to +2.0%.
+Comparing to Q4 2019 levels — a five-year (pre-pandemic) basis — the Kalinowski Quick-Service Other Index for Q3 2024 is at +19.2%.
+These numbers are based on our latest proprietary checks/data as regards same-store sales performance for this segment during October, November, and early-to-mid December.

 Read More »